Last Updated on

 La Bulaqueña, literally “the woman from Bulacan” or “the Bulacan woman”, also sometimes referred to as Una Bulaqueña (“a woman from Bulacan”), is the Spanish title of this 1895 painting by renowned Filipino painter, Juan Novicio Luna.
 This painting is displayed at the National Museum of Fine Arts (Pambansang Museo ng Sining) in downtown Manila.

-La Bulaqueña: Trinidad Tecson
+La Bulaqueña (The Bulacan Woman): Trinidad Tecson

 The Hero and Patriot from San Miguel, Bulacan